Frank J. So, EMO Executive Director/President

 Frank holds a master’s degree in Peace Studies and Conflict Resolution from the University of Ulster and a bachelor’s degree in International Studies from Seattle University, where he served as the student body president.

-A lifelong Catholic, Frank was educated by Jesuits in Portland, Ore.
-He is looking forward to moving back “home” to the Pacific Northwest.
+A lifelong Catholic, Frank was educated by Jesuits and Sisters of St Mary's of Oregon.
+He is pleased to come “home” to the Pacific Northwest.
 Fluent in Spanish, Frank is a first generation American—his mother was born in Peru and his father in Thailand.